SMSPIRITUALITY—MEDIA

 The Western inheritance

 From the late 1960s, Western seekers began arriving at Wat Pah Pong.
 Jack Kornfield was among the earliest, ordaining at twenty-five in 1969 after the Peace Corps brought him to Thailand.
-Ajahn Sumedho, an American who had ordained in Laos, became Ajahn Chah's senior Western disciple; in 1976 he was sent to England, where he established Cittaviveka (Chithurst Buddhist Monastery, 1979) in West Sussex and Amaravati (1984) in Hertfordshire.
-The Sumedho lineage now operates monastic communities across Britain, North America, Italy, Switzerland and New Zealand.
-Ajahn Brahm — a Cambridge-educated theoretical physicist turned monk — heads Bodhinyana Monastery in Western Australia.
-The descent reaches the Insight Meditation Society at Barre, Massachusetts through Kornfield, who co-founded IMS in 1976 with Joseph Goldstein and Sharon Salzberg; the broader American vipassanā field, including Tara Brach and a generation of IMS-trained second-wave teachers, descends from the same root.
-The downstream effect on the secularised mindfulness movement that Jon Kabat-Zinn launched at UMass Medical School in 1979 is comprehensive even where the lineage has gone unnamed.
+Ajahn Sumedho, an American who had ordained in Laos, became Ajahn Chah's senior Western disciple.
+In 1976 he was sent to England, where he established Cittaviveka (Chithurst Buddhist Monastery, 1979) in West Sussex and Amaravati (1984) in Hertfordshire.
+The Sumedho lineage now runs monastic communities across Britain, North America, Italy, Switzerland, and New Zealand.
+Ajahn Brahm, a Cambridge-educated theoretical physicist turned monk, heads Bodhinyana Monastery in Western Australia.
+The line reaches the Insight Meditation Society at Barre, Massachusetts through Kornfield, who co-founded IMS in 1976 with Joseph Goldstein and Sharon Salzberg.
+The broader American vipassanā field, including Tara Brach and a generation of IMS-trained teachers, descends from the same root.
+The downstream reach to the secularised mindfulness movement that Jon Kabat-Zinn launched at UMass Medical School in 1979 is real, even where the lineage has gone unnamed.

 Late life and continuing influence

 A stroke in 1981 left Ajahn Chah unable to speak for the last decade of his life.
-He continued to receive visitors and to be carried through the monastery during morning alms-rounds; the monks continued their training with the surviving senior teachers and with one another.
+He continued to receive visitors and to be carried through the monastery during morning alms-rounds.
+The monks continued their training with senior teachers and with one another.
 He died in 1992.
-The Thai forest lineage he established now includes more than three hundred monasteries in Thailand and dozens of branch communities in the West, and the IMS-derived Insight Meditation field that his Western disciples helped launch in 1976 is the contemporary American vipassanā inheritance.
-He left no books written in his own hand; the discourses are transcripts.
-The absence of an authored corpus is itself part of the inheritance — the forest tradition has always preferred living transmission to textual fixation, and the volumes that bear his name are working notes rather than finished doctrine.
+The Thai forest lineage he established now includes more than three hundred monasteries in Thailand and dozens of branch communities in the West.
+The IMS-derived Insight Meditation field that his Western disciples helped launch in 1976 is the contemporary American vipassanā inheritance.
+He left no books written in his own hand.
+The discourses are transcripts.
+The absence of an authored corpus is itself part of the inheritance: the forest tradition has always preferred living transmission to textual fixation, and the volumes that bear his name are working notes rather than finished doctrine.